ninest/NSR/src/content/articles/basic-military-training.md

 - Nail clipper
 - Dark colored spectacles (and 1 spare if required)
 - Black watch: Only bring your watch if it's a dark color.
 No white watches.
 The cheaper, the better.
-- Two-dollar notes (if you want a haircuts)
+- Two-dollar notes (if you want a haircut)
 - One-dollar coins (if they let you use the vending machine)
 - Extra snacks (no junk food): dinner is usually at 5 PM, so you'll get hungry by 9.
 - Ziploc bags (around 10 small, medium, and large)